Hollywood Boulevard (1936 film)

-Hollywood Boulevard (1936) is a comedy film directed by Robert Florey and released by Paramount Pictures.
+Hollywood Boulevard is a comedy film directed by Robert Florey and released on August 21, 1936, by Paramount Pictures.

 Plot

-The film portrays, in a comic expose of gossip magazines of the time, has-been actor John Blakeford (Halliday) agreeing to write his memoirs for magazine publisher Jordan Winston (Gordon).
+Has-been actor John Blakeford agrees to write his memoirs for magazine publisher Jordan Winston.

-When Blakeford's daughter, Patricia (Hunt), asks him to desist for the sake of his ex-wife, Carlotta Blakeford (Marsh), he attempts to break his contract with Winston.
+When Blakeford's daughter, Patricia, asks him to desist for the sake of his ex-wife, Carlotta Blakeford, he attempts to break his contract with Winston.

 Cast

 Production

 The casting was announced in June 1936.
 Many former silent era actors had small roles.

 Reception

 Frank Nugent of The New York Times was critical of the film: "It is, as you may judge, a pretty hoary melodrama and [a] slight enough excuse for a whole series of homilies upon the uncertainty of fame and fortune in the glamour city."